 SBI PO – Admit Card

-SBI PO admit card consists of the details like name of the applicant, roll number, registration number, test centre name, address, timing, exam related guidelines etc. It is the mandatory for the applicants to carry one photo identity proof along with SBI PO call letter at the test centre, failing which the invigilator will restrict them from entering the examination hall.
+SBI PO admit card consists of the details like name of the applicant, roll number, registration number, test centre name, address, timing, exam related guidelines etc. The applicants must carry one photo identity proof along with the SBI PO call letter at the test centre, failing which the invigilator will restrict them from entering the examination hall.

 SBI PO – Exam Centres

 The tentative list of test centres for SBI PO 2020 Preliminary & Mains exams is as under:

 |States & UTs||Test centres for Preliminary exam||Test centres for Mains exam|

 |Gujarat||Ahmedabad, Anand, Gandhinagar, Himmatnagar, Jamnagar, Mehsana, Rajkot, Surat, Vadodara||Ahmedabad, Gandhinagar|

 |Haryana||Ambala, Bahadurgarh, Hissar, Karnal, Kurukshetra, Panipat, Palwal, Sonipat, Yamunanagar||Bahadurgarh, Hissar|

 |Himachal Pradesh||Baddi, Bilaspur, Dharamshala, Hamirpur, Kangra, Kullu, Mandi, Shimla, Sirmaur, Solan, Una||Shimla, Solan,|